BookStackApp/website/content/blog/bookstack-release-v22-09.md

 draft = false
 +++

-TODO - Intro
+The BookStack September release is here with a variety of desired features that build upon, and enhance, existing BookStack systems.
+As usual, it also includes language updates and a bunch of tweaks & fixes.

-TODO - Update video link
+TODO - Update/remove video link

 * [Release video overview](https://youtu.be/m0iCq2MFynI)
 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)